 The cost of healthcare coverage can range from 60 EUR to 1,500 EUR per month, depending on your circumstances and the insurance company.
 Let’s take a look at the costs in more detail.

-Healthcare insurance is mandatory by law in Germany, which means it’s essential that you calculate how much it is going to cost you when you’re budgeting for a move to the country.
+Healthcare insurance is mandatory by law in Germany, which means it’s essential that you calculate how much it will cost you when you are moving abroad.

 Public insurance in Germany

-Statutory or public insurance is the most popular and also cheaper way to get access to medical care in Germany.
-Around 80% of the German population has statutory insurance which is provided by the government.
+Statutory or public insurance is the most common in Germany.
+Around 80% of the German population has statutory insurance, which public insurance companies provide.

-The public health insurance starts from 75 EUR and usually won’t cost you more than 600 EUR per month.
+The public health insurance starts from 105 EUR and usually won’t cost you more than 600 EUR per month.
 The standard way of calculation is 7,3% from your gross monthly salary.
-If you don’t work there are other ways to calculate it, the insurance company will do it for you.
+You can choose private health insurance, which isn’t based on your income.

-All people in Germany pay a different amount for the statutory (public) health insurance:
+All people in Germany pay a different amount for statutory (public) health insurance:

 - Employees – a total of 14,6% of the gross monthly income, 7,3% paid by the employer and another half by the worker.